 Bankes has also received letters from individuals after they’ve gotten jobs, started recovery treatment for substance use or gotten housing for the first time in years.

-“This is a program of achievement, I think,” she said.
-“These people are warriors.
-They’re fighting for their lives and for what they want to be.
-The reality is that sometimes they still need help.
-It makes me so proud to give someone a ticket and hear back from them later that they’re achieving their goals.”
+“This was a program of achievement, I think,” she said.
+“These people were warriors.
+They fought for their lives and for what they wanted to be.
+The reality is that sometimes they still needed help.
+It made me so proud to give someone a ticket and hear back from them later that they were achieving their goals.”